Why Are the ARIMA and SARIMA not Sufficient: Introduction

 \section{Introduction}

-Time series analysis is critical in many academic communities.
-For instance, the population forecasting problem in social science and ecology \citep{ives2010analysis}, financial time series prediction problem in economics \citep{harvey1983forecasting}, target tracking problem (focus on the real-time position of an moving object through the time) in engineering \citep{WANG2019Optimal}, traffic volume prediction problem in transportation science \citep{okutani1984dynamic}, sales forecasting in retail \citep{li2018greedy} and so on.
-One of the intriguing topic of time series analysis is to physically analyse the internal mechanism of a system generating the interested time series, and subsequently build a proper mathematical model to describe the dynamics of this system so that we can predict the future with satisfying accuracy.
+One of the intriguing topics of time series analysis is to physically analyse the internal mechanism/dynamics of a system generating the focused time series, and subsequently build a proper mathematical model to describe the dynamics of this system so that we can predict the future with satisfying accuracy.
 Generally such a time series is a stochastic process rather than a deterministic one which makes the problem more complex.